CodedK/Pointer-Networks-with-Pytorch/generated_data/README.md

 ...
 ```

-2. Modify the type and dimension of the word embedding layer in `parameters.py`, for exmaple:
+2. Modify the type and dimension of the word embedding layer in `parameters.py`, for example:

 ```
 UNIT = "word"